Bespectacat/Server-Hosting-Notes/README.md

 As a general note, I am still quite new at this and am learning still to this day.
 My notes will be updated to reflect my knowledge as it grows and develops further.
 I hope that what I learn here can be of use to other people who wish to self-host too but don't know how to do so (or how to do so safely).

+These notes assume that the reader has some familarity with UNIX-like operating systems (mainly Linux) and is comfortable with using the commandline.

 Current documentation:

 ### Wireguard